What is BYOD (bring your own device) and why is it so important for the Gen-Y companies. Let’s understand.

 A survey conducted by Fortinet in 2013, shows that “among employees aged 21-31, more than half would circumvent any company policy banning the use of personal devices at work or for work purposes.”

 This was an eye-opener for many organizations that had strict anti-BYOD policies.
-The need is to acknowledge the employees’ need for connectivity and access and devising strong BYOD policies to manage personal devices used for work.
+The need is to acknowledge the employees’ need for connectivity and access and devising strong BYOD (bring your own device) policies to manage personal devices used for work.
 This also includes educating employees of possible threats like device sharing, connecting through open-networks, installing untrustworthy apps on their devices, weak authentication mechanisms, etc.

 Strict and robust BYOD policy will help Gen-Y companies empower employees and set protocols on device usage, like enrollment, installation of MDM solutions for monitoring, tracking, and provisioning the devices.
 This will give greater control to companies over their corporate data and applications on employee devices.